seangay/mosh-game-hub/README.md

 ## Prerequisites

-As this is a learning app I am not putting too much detail into securing keys etc, but I have added `.env` locally to contain the API key for the [rawg.io](https://rawg.io/apidocs) being used.
+As this is a learning app I am not putting too much detail into securing keys etc, but I have added `.env.local` locally to contain the API key for the [rawg.io](https://rawg.io/apidocs) being used.

 Creating a key is pretty simple and currently allows 20,000 requests per month on the free plan.